bing0n3/Network-Reachability/README.md

 Output “yes” if there exists a path from s to t, and all the nodes it passes has a label from the set L.

+The most of Label Constrainted Reachbility Query Algotihms are designed to solve edge-labeled problem.
+In this project, we focus on solve node-labled problem.
+We proposed two soultion based on 2-hop cover and landmark index:

-2-hop: a eact exact algorithm and make use of 2-hop cover/index to optimize the query.
+**2-hop**: a eact exact algorithm and make use of 2-hop cover/index to optimize the query.

-landmark index: an approximate query processing strategy use landmark index to opoptimize
+**landmark index**: an approximate query processing strategy use landmark index to opoptimize

 ## References